 Planned absences (known in advance of the curricular activity): Examples include scheduled religious observances, conferences (see additional requirements below), immediate family weddings, funerals, graduations, surgeries, and other medical procedures that cannot be done during academic breaks.
-The Time-Off Request (TOR) Form and all necessary documentation must be submitted no less than 30 days prior.
+The Time-Off Request Form and all necessary documentation must be submitted no less than 30 days prior.

-Unplanned absences (known just prior to the curricular activity): Examples include acute personal illness, a traffic accident, acute illness, or death of a family member.
-The Time-Off Request (TOR) Form should be submitted by the end of the scheduled curricular activity.
-Acute emergent events where the TOR cannot be submitted in this timeframe will be reviewed on a case-by-case basis by the Office of Student Affairs.
-If documentation is not available at the time the TOR is submitted, it must be uploaded to the TOR prior to the scheduled make-up opportunity, or within 48 hours (whichever comes first).
+Unplanned absences (known just prior to the curricular activity): Examples include hospitalization, a traffic accident, or death of a family member.
+The TOR should be submitted by the end of the day.
+Acute emergent events where the TOR cannot be submitted in this timeframe will be reviewed on a case-bycase basis by the Office of Student Affairs.
+If documentation is not available at the time the TOR is submitted, it must be uploaded to the TOR prior to the scheduled make-up opportunity, or within 2 days (whichever comes first).
 Click "update" after attaching the document to notify the Office of Student Affairs that it is ready for review.
-Requests may not be approved if documentation is received after 48 hours.
+Requests may not be approved if documentation is received after 2 days.

-For additional information including response time and specific information for pre-clinical and clinical students, please refer to the Time-Off Request section of the OSA SharePoint site.
+For additional information including response time and specific information for Pre-Clinical and Clinical students, please refer to the Time-Off Request section of the OSA SharePoint site.